-The FSS will continue to develop a model regulation to specify the quality requirements for hydrogen vehicle fuel for addition to the Uniform Fuels and Lubricants Regulation (UFLR) in NIST Handbook 130.
+The FSS will continue, where necessary, to develop a model regulation to specify the quality requirements for hydrogen vehicle fuel for addition to the Uniform Fuels and Lubricants Regulation (UFLR) in NIST Handbook 130.
 The UFLR cites ASTM International and SAE International standards for gasoline, diesel and other fuels.
 At least 11 states use that model regulation as a basis for their rules on fuel quality.
 As with other fuels the regulations in Handbook 130 will reference standards from appropriate standards organization and utilize the test methods authorized and referenced by those standards.
 The proposed regulation will likely include standards developed by ASTM International, SAE International, and the International Organization for Standardization (ISO) or other American National Standards Institute (ANSI) accredited organization.

-The State of California is at the forefront in establishing a fuel quality standard for Hydrogen to meet a legislative mandate.6 At its first meeting in March 2008, the FSS participants reviewed the March 3, 2008 draft developed by the California Department of Food and Agriculture's/Division of Measurement Standards (CDFA/DMS) so that it could be used as a starting point in the development process for a national standard.
+The State of California has been at the forefront in establishing a fuel quality standard for hydrogen to meet a legislative mandate.
+At its first meeting in March 2008, the FSS participants reviewed the March 3, 2008 draft developed by the California Department of Food and Agriculture's/Division of Measurement Standards (CDFA/DMS) so that it could be used as a starting point in the development process for a national standard.
 This approach takes advantage of California's expertise and because it has been published for comment as part of that state's rulemaking process which means that it has received public review.
-The CDFA/DMS proposal provides an interim standard for hydrogen fuel.
+The CDFA/DMS proposal provided an interim standard for hydrogen fuel.

 Once ANSI has adopted fuel standard the CDFA/DMS is required by law to adopt that standard by reference.
 Since test procedures have not yet been finalized to measure the properties specified in the CDFA/DMS interim standard, that agency will adopt sampling and test procedures in regulation as they are developed.
 The agency will begin enforcement of its regulations and require compliance once sample and test procedures have been adopted by an accredited organization and its regulation are finalized.
-Several FSS participants reminded the group that the higher the quality of the fuel the higher its cost may be so the approach taken in the United States must be practical and cost effective if the commercialization of hydrogen vehicle fuel is to be successful.